sourceincite/sourceincite.github.io/_posts/0000-00-00-busting-ciscos-beans-hardcoding-your-way-to-hell.md

 <p class="cn" markdown="1">On line *[1079]* we can see a prepared sql statement is being created in an unsafe way using our injected `sortSqlSuffix` variable.
 Then on line *[1085]* the sql injection is actually triggered!</p>

 <p class="cn" markdown="1">*Side note: This bug was a result of a design flaw and patterned numerous times where the developer(s) made the assumption that since the queries where parameterized, they were safe from sql injection.
-Further searches of this pattern resulted in over 100 seperate sql injection vulnerabilities alone.*</p>
+Further searches of this pattern resulted in over 100 separate sql injection vulnerabilities alone.*</p>

 <p class="cn" markdown="1">The next step was to discover the exact SOAP parameters needed to trigger this code path.
 The `WebContext` annotation gives us a url pattern that will reveal the [wsdl](https://en.wikipedia.org/wiki/Web_Services_Description_Language) path to be `https://<target>/DbInventoryWSService/DbInventoryWS?wsdl`</p>